The 17 movies we're most excited about in 2017

 Guardians of the Galaxy has been the biggest surprise of the Marvel Cinematic Universe: a total oddball flick with currently-minor links to the rest, yet so stylish, hilarious, and packed with brilliant characters that it could stand alone without the big superhero connections.

-Now that we know Star-Lord, Rocket, and the rest, hopefully Vol. 2 can explore these great anti-heroes even further while expanding their world – and from the first trailer, it looks like the sense of humour, cool sci-fi setting, and bold '70s soundtrack remain well intact here.
+Now that we know Star-Lord, Rocket, and the rest, hopefully Vol. 2 can explore these great anti-heroes even further while expanding their world – and from the trailers, it looks like the sense of humour, cool sci-fi setting, and bold '70s soundtrack remain well intact.

 Alien: Covenant (19 May)